Dua Lipa Debuts New Look: ‘A New Era’

 Dua Lipa is preparing for the release of her second studio album and debuted a new look.

 The “Lost In Your Light” songstress posted three photos on Instagram of her with blond hair.
-The former-brunette shared three mirror selfies in what appeared to be taken in a hotel room.
+The former brunette shared three mirror selfies in what appeared to be taken in a hotel room.
 She wore a low-cut vest top while she accessorized herself with small hoop earrings and a gold watch.
-She left her chest bare and showed off her new hairstyle in different angels.
+She left her chest bare and showed off her new hairstyle in different angles.
 Lipa has had her hair in a bob for some time now and seemed to have kept it the same length after having it dyed.

 In her caption, Dua mentioned a new era had begun.
 She thanked her loyal fans for being so patient for waiting for her to come back with new material.